CthulhuUSN/StockReporter/README.md

 Running Test
 ------------
 The application has three test suites under test/* folder for dao, models, and scraper testing.
 The system will insert some sample data into the default database for StockReporterTestSuite and ScrappersTestSuite (auto-creates if the database does not exist) and truncates the data at the end of the test.
-Once all testsuites are executed, it is recommended to drop the database before running main application as it trunctates data including STOCK_SOURCE and STOCK_TICKER for some test cases.
+Once all testsuites are executed, it is highly recommended to drop the database before running main application as it trunctates data including STOCK_SOURCE and STOCK_TICKER .